elenakelly/Information-Retrieval-and-Text-Mining/README.md

 # Information-Retrieval-and-Text-Mining

-All Tutorials are created on Google Colab to show how to perform certain operations.
+All Tutorials are created on Google Colab and their aim is to show how to perform certain operations.

 ## Overview Tutorials